Camarasaurus: Posture and function of the neck

 The long necks of sauropods might have evolved for feeding on plants that were high above the ground or otherwise difficult to access, or to maximize the amount of food they could access without moving the body, thus saving energy.
 The probable neck posture has been the subject of controversy.
-A 1921 skeletal reconstruction of Camarasaurus by Osborn and Mook shows a rather straight and horizontal neck, while some later authors assumed a nearly vertical, swan-like neck.
+A 1921 skeletal reconstruction of Camarasaurus by Osborn and Mook shows a rather straight and horizontal neck, although later depictions often showed a nearly vertical, swan-like neck.
 Some complete skeletons, such as the juvenile C. lentus specimen CM 11338, also show a vertical neck, but these represent opisthotonic death poses that do not necessarily reflect the original neck posture.
-In 1998, John Martin and colleagues instead argued that the necks of sauropods were held approximately horizontal, like a beam.
+In 1998, John Martin and colleagues argued that the necks of sauropods were held approximately horizontal, like a beam.
 They stated that the neck of Camarasaurus would have been powerful and inflexible, and that the elongated cervical ribs would have braced it along its underside.
 In 1999 and 2005, Kent Stevens and Michael Parrish analyzed how the neck vertebrae connected to each other in neutral pose, and concluded that the necks of Camarasaurus and other sauropods were typically held straight with a slight downwards slope.

 The idea of a more-or-less horizontal neck was questioned by several subsequent studies.
-In 2005, David Berman and Bruce Rothschild used Computed tomography (CT) data to propose that there were two types of sauropod neck vertebrae, a robust type and a slender type.
+In 2005, David Berman and Bruce Rothschild used computed tomography (CT) data to propose that there were two types of sauropod neck vertebrae, a robust type and a slender type.
 Camarasaurus had the robust type, indicating that its neck was held vertical or almost vertical, while the slender type suggests a horizontal neck posture.
-In 2009, Mike Taylor and colleagues showed that in modern animals, necks are usually extended and therefore curved upwards, suggesting that the same was true for sauropods.
+In 2009, Taylor and colleagues argued that modern animals usually hold their necks in an extended rather than neutral pose, causing the neck to curve upwards; the same was likely true for sauropods.
 In a 2007 study, Paul Sereno and colleagues suggested that the head of Camarasaurus was habitually inclined downwards by about 15°, based on the orientation of the semicircular canals in the inner ear, which housed the sense of balance.
 Taylor and colleagues argued that in this posture, the occipital condyle would have faced downwards, requiring that the front part of the neck was steep, and possibly close to vertical.